Hull Arena: Planning and construction

+Refurbishment

-The venue closed in March 2020 for renovations worth £1.5 million, which ended up lasting one year and a half.
-The ice sheet was redone, while the locker rooms and lavatories were renovated.
+The venue closed in March 2020 for renovations worth £1.5 million, which ended up lasting a year and a half.
+The ice sheet was relaid, while the locker rooms and lavatories were renovated.
 A new lighting rig consisting of eighty spotlights and a clearer sound system were also installed.

-The building is nonetheless viewed as outdated, and a new ice rink is being considered as part of a future real estate development on Albion Street.
+The building is nonetheless viewed as outdated and in need of replacement.
+A new ice rink was considered as part of the former redevelopment of the former Co-operative Building on Albion Street, however plans to incorporate it into the new real estate development were dropped by Hull City Council in favour of an urban park in October 2021.
 A 2021 publication pegged the Arena's yearly attendance, which has varied depending on the caliber of resident ice hockey teams, at 147,000.